Rocco Perri: In popular culture

 In July 2014, the first performance of a one-woman play about Starkman's life, Bootlegger's Wife, was staged at Theatre Aquarius in Hamilton, Ontario.
 The creator and star was Victoria Murdoch; while the Perri character does not appear, "voiceovers" provide his comments.
 The play was staged again in mid-March 2019 and at intervals between those dates.

+Stefano DiMatteo portrays Perri in "Parker in the Rye" (January 6, 2020), episode 10 of season 13 of the Canadian television period drama Murdoch Mysteries.